 WHO IS KREWE BOHEME

 Krewe Bohéme is a Carnival parade the likes of which has never been seen in the history of the city.
 Krewe Bohème has the distinct honor of being one of the first parades of Carnival season.
-Parading through the Bywater, Marigny and French Quarter, Krewe Bohème will bring to paradegoers a visual and auditory feast of mystery, artistry and fun.
+Each year Krewe Bohème brings a visual and auditory feast of mystery, artistry and fun.

 Past Themes & Royalty:

 Theme: L’heure Verte - The Green Hour.